Qovery/qovery-client-javascript/docs/HelmActionsApi.md

 let helmId = "helmId_example"; // String | Helm ID
 let opts = {
   'forceEvent': new QoveryApi.HelmForceEvent(), // HelmForceEvent | When filled, it indicates the target event to be deployed.
 If the concerned helm hasn't the target event provided, the helm won't be deployed.
-  'deployHelmRequest': new QoveryApi.DeployHelmRequest() // DeployHelmRequest |
+  'helmDeployRequest': new QoveryApi.HelmDeployRequest() // HelmDeployRequest |
 };
 apiInstance.deployHelm(helmId, opts, (error, data, response) => {
   if (error) {